-Fruit is a great snack to have on-the-go and easy to pack in a lunchbox.
+Fruit is a great snack to have when you’re out, and easy to pack in a lunchbox.

-- Everyone over age 9 should be having 2 serves of fruit a day.
+- Children over the age of 9 should have 2 serves of fruit a day.

 Tips for serving fruit

-There are a number of things you can do to serve fruit to your kids to make it a bit more fun:
+There are a number of things you can do to make eating fruit a bit more fun for kids:

-- Slice some fruit to add some different flavours to breakfast cereal.
+- Slice some fruit to add flavour and colour to breakfast cereal

 Lean meat, fish, poultry and meat alternatives